Behat/docs/quick_intro.rst

     Call to undefined method Shelf::setProductPrice()

-Follow these instructions step-by-step and you will end up with ``Shelf`` class looking like that:
+Follow these instructions step-by-step and you will end up with ``Shelf`` class looking like this:

 .. code-block:: php

-    <?php
-    # features/bootstrap/Shelf.php
+    // features/bootstrap/Shelf.php

     final class Shelf
     {